Ahaeflig/agent-bootstrap/README.md

 Minimal bootstrap rules for high-quality agentic projects.

-If you're a human point your coding agent at this file to bootstrap a new project.
+If you're a human, point your coding agent at this file to bootstrap a new project.

-If you are an agent load the major sections into context, then follow `## onboarding-process`.
+If you are an agent, load the major sections into context, then follow `## onboarding-process`.

 ## recommendations